 - General liability insurance protects your business if it is sued for causing injury or harm to someone else in the course of your business operations.
 It can help protect your small business if a customer slips and is injured on your property, or if a fire starts at your business and damages a neighbor’s property.
 General liability insurance will pay for damages to third-parties as well as legal fees to defend your business in court.

-- Commercial Property Insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
+- Commercial property insurance protects the value of your building and other property owned by your business from a variety of risks such as fire, wind, theft, and vandalism.
 If your building or property are damaged or destroyed by covered causes, the insurer will reimburse your company for the losses you suffer.
-Your business contents, which is your property not including buildings, such as equipment, tools, computers, and inventory generally must be stored within 100 feet of your business premises to be covered.
+Your business contents, which is your property not including buildings, such as equipment, tools, computers, artwork, furniture, and inventory generally must be stored within 100 feet of your business premises to be covered.

 A Business Owner’s Policy covers many of the risks that all businesses share and the coverage it provides is relevant for almost every organization.
 However, not all companies may qualify for a Business Owner’s Policy, as it is a package specifically designed for smaller businesses.
 If your business has the following characteristics, you may be a good candidate for a BOP:

 - Most of your business is conducted on your business premises